Last updated on February 26th, 2024 at 07:25 pm

 It is a retirement account that allows a working spouse to contribute to an IRA account as a nonworking spouse.
-Simply put the working spouse contribute to a nonworking spouse’s retirement account.
+Simply put the working spouse contributes to a nonworking spouse’s retirement account.

 It is a retirement plan which allows you to move funds from your 401k account into your IRA account.
-There are no penalties or tax deductions on doing this.
+There are no penalties or tax deductions for doing this.